Last updated: Dec-11-2024

 source:

-parameter is set for a source, its values override the parallel entries in the resource context.
+parameter for a source, its values override the parallel entries in the resource context.

 Subtitles and captions